KayleePop/idb-kv/README.md

 store.get('pastas').then(pastas => console.log(pastas[1])) // logs "linguine"
 ```

-## Compatibility

-Async functions and ES6 syntax are used, so be sure to transpile and shim if you need to support Internet Explorer.

 ## Batching

 Because actions are queued and executed in a single transaction every 10ms, you only have to listen to a single promise for every set or delete in each synchronous block of code.
 This simplifies code and also provides a performance benefit by reducing promise overhead.